Mountrail County, North Dakota

 Mountrail County is a county in the northwestern part of North Dakota, United States.
-As of the 2020 census, the population was 9,809.
-Its county seat is Stanley.
-The county was originally created in 1873, then removed in 1892, annexed by Ward County.
+As of the 2020 census, the population was 9,809, and was estimated to be 9,474 in 2024.
+The county seat is Stanley and the largest city is New Town.

+The county was originally created in 1873, then removed in 1892, and annexed by Ward County.
 It was re-created and organized in 1909.

+The county is home to the headquarters of the Three Affiliated Tribes of the Mandan, Hidatsa, and Arikara people, and a large part of the county belongs to the tribe's Fort Berthold reservation.

 History

-The Dakota Territory legislature created the county (as Mountraille County) on January 4, 1873, with area annexed from Buffalo County.
-It was not organized at that time, nor was it attached to another county for administrative or judicial purposes.
+The Dakota Territory legislature created the county (as Mountraille County) on January 4, 1873, with an area annexed from Buffalo County.
+The origin of its name came from Joseph Mountraille, a locally famed Metis voyageur and mail carrier from Pembina under Norman Kittson's employment.
+The county was not organized at that time, nor was it attached to another county for administrative or judicial purposes.
 The new county lost territory in 1885 when a portion was annexed off to create Garfield County (now extinct).
-This situation continued until February 21, 1891, when Mountrail County was attached to Ward County, for "judicial and other purposes".
+This situation continued until February 21, 1891, when Mountrail County was attached to Ward County for "judicial and other purposes."
 The following year (November 8, 1892), the North Dakota legislature voted to dissolve the county and have its territory absorbed by Ward County.